 Investing your retirement funds in real estate is a great way to diversify your portfolio for retirement.
-Sadly, not all investors have enough funds in their retirement accounts to purchase a real estate property outright.
-The Good news is that does not mean that you still can’t purchase real estate through your retirement account.
+Sadly, not all investors have enough funds to purchase a real estate property outright in their retirement accounts.
+This does not mean you still can’t buy real estate through your retirement account.

-While investing with an IRA may sound tricky it really isn’t as long as you follow the rules to investing with a self directed IRA.
+While investing with an IRA may sound tricky, it isn’t as long as you follow the rules of investing with a self-directed IRA.

-These are just a few of the examples or reasons UDFI may need to be paid but there are also reasons it may not need to be paid.
-Because of this, and the fact that your situation is unique, it is very important to consult a tax or legal professional for help with your situation.
+These are just a few examples of reasons UDFI may need to be paid, but there are also reasons you won’t need to pay it.
+Because of this and your unique situation, it is essential to consult a tax or legal professional for help with your situation.

 Contact us today for more information about investing with your IRA.